ceph/ceph/src/pybind/mgr/dashboard_v2/README.rst

   $ ceph mgr module ls

+Currently you will need to manually generate the frontend code.
+Instructions can be found in `./frontend/README.md`.

 In order to be able to log in, you need to define a username and password, which will be stored in the MON's configuration database::